 The Fashion Rule of Realtree Camo

 I think this is one of the bigger questions on your mind as you read this.
-After all, these types of patterns have been associated for the longest time with dudes who listen to Rascal Flatts and own a decked out game shed.
-Famous people, skate brands, and rappers aren't the first thing to pop to mind when you hear the name "Realtree".
+After all, these types of patterns have been associated for the longest time with dudes who listen to Rascal Flatts and own a decked-out game shed.
+Famous people, skate brands, and rappers aren't the first thing to pop to mind when you hear the name "Realtree."
 So what made it cool?
-I have a couple ideas
+I have a couple of ideas

 My last theory revolves around the fact that it's just gained hype.
 Stussy collabed with Realtree, and so did Supreme, Nike, and many other brands in this last year or so.
 And because so many brands have come together to collaborate with this hunting brand, tons of people have flocked to it as an attempt to imitate this hype.
 Celebrities wear it, regular people wear it, and people are hopping on the trend just to stay up to date.

 Now, W2C?
 Or where to cop.
 And honestly, you can find this camo pattern anywhere.
 I'm not even kidding when I say this.
 From hunting shops, to Amazon and eBay, to Walmart and other large retailers, you can find what you need.
 If you want some hype, Supreme, Yeezy, and Stussy all have their own collabs with realtree.
 Heron Preston even has a few Realtree camo inspired items, and they look very good.
 And if you just want that workwear look to pair with that camo pattern, Carhartt has solid options with this camo pattern as well.
 Point is you can find whatever you're looking for wherever with this pattern.
 So W2C?
 Anywhere, dude.
 Just look around, and you'll find something for any price point.

 As stated earlier, this camo pattern is extremely versatile and can be worn with a variety of things.
 The styles produced are diverse and can work with practically anything in your wardrobe.
 However, I can give a few tips